Skip to content

 HSTS Header

 The HSTS header is an HTTP header that can inform browsers that all requests to a given site should be made via HTTPS.
-Dokku does enables this header by default for HTTPS requests.
+Dokku enables this header by default for HTTPS requests.

 See the NGINX HSTS documentation for more information on how the HSTS configuration can be managed for your application.